SF-WDI-LABS/mongoose-books-app/docs/sprint2.md

 1. Create a new file `models/author.js`.

 1. Authors will get attributes for `name`, `alive`, and `image`.
-Create a schema for authors like you did for books.
+Create a schema for authors with those three attributes.

   <details><summary>Stuck figuring out what code to include?
 Click here.</summary>